MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/test-team-rsc-json-file.md

 ---
 title: Test resource-specific consent for a team in Teams
-description: How to test resource-specific consent for a team in Teams using Postman ms.localizationpriority: medium
+description: Learn How to test resource-specific consent for a team in Teams using Postman with a sample JSON file. ms.localizationpriority: medium
 author: akjo
 ms.author: lajanuar